aiishwarrya/analogcrypt/README.md

   - **PMOS1 Drain** connects to **NMOS2 Drain**.
   - **PMOS2 Drain** connects to **NMOS1 Drain**.

-This setup provides the precise connections required for the XOR logic in your cryptographic circuit, with each transistor correctly oriented for optimal performance.
+This setup provides the precise connections required for the XOR logic in the cryptographic circuit, with each transistor correctly oriented for optimal performance.

 ## Performance Parameters